actions-marketplace-validations/danvixent_certgen-action/README.md

 # certgen-action

-A github action that runs danvixent/certgen
+A github action that pulls danvixent/certgen

 This is a Github Action that can be used in your Github Workflow to generate & install certificates for localhost